-A not-so Happy Halloween for Maryland’s struggling bat population
+A not-so happy Halloween for Maryland’s struggling bat population

 Once the syndrome arrived in Maryland, there was a “precipitous drop in white-nose syndrome species,” Limpert said.
 There were no bats found in some caves and mines.

-There has been a 90 to 99% decline in some bat species in Maryland, according to Daniel Feller, western regional ecologist at the Maryland Department of Natural Resources.
+There has been a 90-99% decline in some bat species in Maryland, according to Daniel Feller, western regional ecologist at the Maryland Department of Natural Resources.
 Maryland is home to 10 species of bats, according to the department.

-“To find a colony with over 50 is a rarity now,” Limpert said.
+“To find a colony over 50 is a rarity now,” Limpert said.

 The Northern long-eared bat is listed as threatened both federally and statewide.
 The Indiana bat, less common in Maryland, is also listed as endangered both federally and statewide.
 Although not listed, the state’s other hibernating bats — specifically, tri-colored, little brown, big brown — are not managing any better.